-Currently, I'm working at Apple and studying MS&E at Stanford.
+Currently, I'm working at Apple and part-time studying MS&E in SCPD at Stanford.
 Previously, I obtained my Ph.D. in the Department of Computer Science at the University of Illinois at Urbana-Champaign (UIUC).
 I was advised by Professor Ranjitha Kumar in her Data-Driven Design Group @ Interactive Computing (IC/HCI) Lab.
 I also worked closely with Professor Hari Sundaram and Professor Li Zhao.

 Prior to my Ph.D. journey, I received my B.S. and M.S. degrees from the (same) Department of Computer Science at the UIUC, where I worked with Professor Chengxiang Zhai in his Text Information Management and Analysis Group (TIMan) @ Data and Information Systems (DAIS) Lab.

-Besides, I have worked (or intern) at some companies such as Apple (2021-present, 2019, 2018), eBay (2020), SEDAC (2017), Synopsys (2016), Accenture (2014), etc. In addition, I was the Chair of ACM SIGGRAPH at the University of Illinois chapter from May 2015 to May 2016.
-What's more, before I came to US, I was an opera singer (see "Hai gia vinta la causa" in 2008).
+Besides, I have worked (or intern) at some companies such as Apple (2021-present, 2019, 2018), eBay (2020), SEDAC (2017), Synopsys (2016), Accenture (2014), etc. In addition, I served as the Web Co-Chair of ACM GROUP in 2020 and as the Chair of ACM SIGGRAPH at the UIUC chapter from May 2015 to May 2016 What's more, before I came to US, I was an opera singer (see "Hai gia vinta la causa" in 2008).

 The rise of social media has changed the nature of the fashion industry.
 Influence is no longer concentrated in the hands of an elite few: social networks have distributed power across a broader set of tastemakers.
 To understand this new landscape of influence, we created FITNet — a network of the top 10k influencers of the larger Twitter fashion graph.
 To construct FITNet, we trained a content-based classifier to identify fashion-relevant Twitter accounts.
 Leveraging this classifier, we estimated the size of Twitter’s fashion subgraph, snowball sampled more than 300k fashion-related accounts based on the following relationships, and identified the top 10k influencers in the resulting subgraph.
 We use FITNet to perform a large-scale analysis of fashion influencers, and demonstrate how the network facilitates discovery, surfacing influencers relevant to specific fashion topics that may be of interest to brands, retailers, and media companies.